manoelcampos/xml2lua/README.md

 The distribution comprises:

-- README          : This file
-- xml.lua         : Main XML parser module
+- xml.lua: Main XML parser module
-- handler.lua     : Standard XML handlers
+- handler.lua: Standard XML handlers to convert XML string to another formats
-- testxml.lua     : Command line test tool
+- testxml.lua: Command line test tool
-- pretty.lua      : Lua pretty printer [23/02/2001 jcw@equi4.com]
+- pretty.lua: Lua pretty printer [23/02/2001 jcw@equi4.com]

 Most of the modules are relatively well documented in the source - the key ones are 'xml.lua' & 'handler.lua'.
 The 'testxml.lua' utility is also useful for testing the modules.